 Be sure to arrive at least 10 minutes before your appointment to complete your requirements.
 Late arrival may require rescheduling your appointment.

-What happens if I can't find an appointment in the time frame I want?
+What happens if I can't find an appointment in the time frame I want, or with the counselor I want to see?

 How can I see my CAPS counselor from last year?